 What is gelatin?

-But while M&S may have reignited the discussion about the use of gelatin in seemingly meat-free foodstuffs, the movement against pork gelatin began gaining traction back in August 2016, when Belgian filmmaker Alina Kneepkens uploaded a video of a woman eating a gummy sweet to Facebook.
+The meat-free movement against pork gelatin began gaining traction back in August 2016, when Belgian filmmaker Alina Kneepkens uploaded a video of a woman eating a gummy sweet to Facebook.
 The 90-second clip starts with the sweet on the woman’s lips, and then we’re taken back in time, from the sweet factory to images of the dead animals, right back to the cute pig in a farm from where it all originated.
 The video has been seen millions of times, leaving many of its viewers vowing never to eat gummy sweets again, according to their comments.

 But while it all sounds a bit gruesome, we’ve been using gelatin in various ways for some 40,000 years, whether that was to preserve, thicken or stabilise food.
 The process dates back to the Upper Paleolithic period when our hunter-gatherer ancestors boiled down the skin and bones of their animals to create protein-rich broths.
 Since then it’s been used in a variety of ways, with the Egyptians even using it as glue 5,000 years ago.